threshold-network/design-system-docs/theming/logos.md

 ## Rules of Thumb

 ### Do use the right logo on the right background.
 Use the following version of the logo for light backgrounds.
-Use a dropped out version of the token symbol on dark backgrounds.
+Use a dropped out version on dark backgrounds.

 ![Dark mode symbol](https://user-images.githubusercontent.com/57226633/196483199-02ad280d-f720-4d4f-9330-0f35548fead3.png)
 *Light mode and dark mode.*